We are currently accepting applications until Thursday, March 20 at 4 p.m. Central Time.

 How much does it cost?

-$25 application fee ($5 for underemployed applicants) per applicant.
+There is a $25 non-refundable fee per application.
 There is no tuition fee.

-If you live outside the city you must cover all travel and accommodation costs associated with attending the program in Winnipeg.
-The National Screen Institute is unable to subsidize any travel or accommodation for participants.
+If you live outside Winnipeg you must cover all travel and accommodation costs associated with attending the course.
+The National Screen Institute does not cover these costs for you.

 When does it take place?